raafeels/handling-imbalance-class/README.md

 # Handling Class Imbalance on Liver Cancer Dataset Using Random Forest

 ## Overview
 This project addresses the **class imbalance problem** in a liver cancer dataset using Random Forest classifier.
-Three oversampling/resampling techniques were compared to find the best approach for improving minority class detection.
+Three resampling techniques were compared to find the best approach for improving minority class detection.

 ## Methods
 | Technique | Description |